lumina-ai-inc/chunkr-chat-app/README.md

   }, [chunks])
 ```

-Rendering is handled by a lightweight component called [bounding-box-display.tsx](./apps/web/src/components/chat/bounding-box-display.tsx), which overlays bounding boxes at the exact coordinates.
+Rendering for bounding boxes is handled by a lightweight component called [bounding-box-display.tsx](./apps/web/src/components/chat/bounding-box-display.tsx).
+The component could also be configured to render chunk-based boxes instead of segment-based ones.

 Find the complete implementation of the frontend [here](./apps/web/).

+## Conclusion

+You now have a complete evidence-based LLM application!
+The system provides precise citations with bounding boxes and enhances model responses with relevant information-text, images, and tables.
+This should serve as a solid starting point to build on top of.

+Check out the demo video to see the application in action.

+Find the complete source code for this guide on GitHub [here](https://github.com/lumina-ai-inc/chunkr-chat-app).